Sanshain/types-spring/README.md

 ## ts-reset

 As it was said at the beginning, this package was inspired by [ts-reset](https://github.com/total-typescript/ts-reset).
-At first glance, it seemed that the `ts-reset` does very little: it just overrides in tslib `any` to `unknown` type wherever possible, and contains two useful improvements for `Array.indexOf` and `Array.filter`.
+At first glance, it seemed that the `ts-reset` does very little: it just overrides in tslib `any` to `unknown` type wherever possible, and contains very limited number of improvements (like `Array.filter`).
 However despite the fact that in this one there are not so much features, it is very profound and I would say that the author is very scrupulous about safing.

 #### Compatibility

-Despite the small contribution of ts-reset, I was very tempted to use some of its functions in types-spring, but I deliberately did not do it in order not to repeat what other people have already done in the best possible way before me.
+Despite the modest ts-reset contribution to typescript world, I was tempted to use some of its features in `types-spring`, but I deliberately did not do that in order not to repeat what other people have already done in the best possible way before me.
 I consider `ts-reset` as be a fundamental package, and the best thing to do today is to use these two these packages (`ts-reset` and `types-spring`) together

 ## types-fest